Napokue/Napokue/README.md

   * Systems programming.
   * Graphics programming.
   * Compiler programming.
-* Currently working on:
+* Previously contributed to:
   * [Naga](https://github.com/gfx-rs/naga), a source-to-source shader compiler.
-* Part of the awesome organization:
+* Part of the following organizations:
   * [gfx-rs](https://github.com/gfx-rs), they helped me immensely to push me to my limits and to learn me a lot of things.